tillschwoerer/R-data-science-book/docs/lubridate.md

 ## 2                      0 43290
 ## 3                      1  9287
 ```

-So 127 observations of rainfall are faulty.
-To modify the NIEDERSCHLAGSINDIKATOR for upcoming analysis we do the following in order to set the -999 Values to a more neutral Zero:
+So 127 observations of precipitation are faulty.
+To modify the `NIEDERSCHLAGSINDIKATOR` for upcoming analysis we do the following in order to set the -999 Values to a more neutral Zero:

 ```r
 df$NIEDERSCHLAGSINDIKATOR <- ifelse(df$NIEDERSCHLAGSINDIKATOR == -999, 0, df$NIEDERSCHLAGSINDIKATOR)

 value_of_ind_n <- df %>%
   group_by(NIEDERSCHLAGSINDIKATOR) %>%
   tally()

 head(value_of_ind_n)
 ```